-One Met.
-Many Worlds. launched on June 9, and recently became available as an e-book on The Metropolitan Museum of Art Guide Amazon, Google Play, and iTunes; the print version will soon be released in Arabic, German, Korean, and Russian.
+The online feature One Met.
+Many Worlds. launched on June 9, and The Metropolitan Museum of Art Guide recently became available as an e-book on Amazon, Google Play, and iTunes; the print version will soon be released in Arabic, German, Korean, and Russian.
 These two projects present different perspectives on the highlights of the Museum's collection: One Met.
 Many Worlds. is driven by universal concepts that encourage the viewer to explore artworks in a new ways, while the Guide provides an essential art history background in a more traditional format.
 I recently spoke with Amy Liebster, associate coordinator for online publications, about both the web feature and the various versions of the print guide.

 Posted: Monday, June 30, 2014

 Architect Josef Hoffman, painter Koloman Moser, and textile industrialist Fritz Waerndorfer founded the Wiener Werkstätte (Vienna Workshop) in 1903 as a cooperative for artists and artisans.
 The Wiener Werkstätte began publishing postcards in 1907 and continued until the beginning of World War I. The postcards were among the least expensive or luxurious of the Wiener Werkstätte's products, which included furnishings for the homes of Viennese aristocrats.
 Most of the designs were intended solely for the postcard format, while a few were reproductions of earlier paintings.